Picture-framing glass: Regular (or "Clear")

 Due to widespread availability and low cost, soda-lime glass is most commonly used for picture framing glass.
 Glass thicknesses typically range from 1.8 to 2.5 mm.
 Clear glass has light transmission of approximately 90%, absorption of approximately 2%, and reflection of approximately 8%.
 Whereas absorption can be reduced by using low-iron glass, reflection can only be reduced by an anti-reflective surface treatment.
+This is also known in the trade as "green glass" as the edge of sheet appears green.

 Low-iron (or "Extra-Clear", "Water White", etc)

 Low-iron, or water white glass, is made using special iron-free silica, and is generally only available in 2.0 mm thicknesses for picture-framing applications.
 Because low-iron glass light absorption can be as low as 0.5%, compared to about 2% for clear glass, the light transmission will be better than clear glass.
 Low-iron glass has light transmission of approximately 91.5% and reflection of 8%.